SMoni/vue-autocomplete/README.md

 # vue-controls

 Just a simple input with autocomplete.

-For usage take a look at [App.vue](src/App.vue)
+For usage/example take a look at [App.vue](src/App.vue)